-Advances in spinal surgery over the last two decades, including the introduction of the operating microscopes, has led to development of less invasive surgical techniques with excellent results.
+Advances in spinal surgery over the last two decades, including the introduction of the operating microscopes, has led to the development of less invasive surgical techniques with excellent results.
 These micro-surgical techniques involve nerve decompression through small windows (fenestrations) in the bone using a powerful microscope for precise visualisation.
-The technique involve less muscle and soft tissue disturbance, reduced blood loss and wound pain.
+The technique involves less muscle and soft tissue disturbance, reduced blood loss and wound pain.
 Patients recover more quickly and are usually able to mobilise and return home within 12 to 24 hours after the operation.

 What is the success rate?